-The bulb actually will shoot out this little root, or stem that’s probably around a 1 -1.5 inch long, before it finally starts to develop in another Tiger Lotus plant.
-It doesn’t grow another bulb but it just grows the actual tiger Lotus plant with the root system, it kinda looks like an Amazon sword growth structured or it’s more like a Rosette plant where it has the plant growing and then the roof structuring.
+The bulb actually will shoot out this little root, or stem that’s probably around a 1 -1.5 inch long before it finally starts to develop in another Tiger Lotus plant.
+It doesn’t grow another bulb but it just grows the actual tiger Lotus plant with the root system, it kinda looks like an Amazon sword growth structure or it’s more like a Rosette plant where it has the plant growing and then the roof structuring.

 It’s attached to the bulb with a 1.5-inch small stem.
-So what I do is I just removed that, after the plant has had a chance to grow and then I replant the bulb back into my substrate.
+So what I do is I just remove that, after the plant has had a chance to grow and then I replant the bulb back into my substrate.

-And believe it or not the bulb will grow a whole another stem, and red tiger lotus plant again. and I’ve just been repeating that cycle over and over again, and I’ve been able to grow my own tiger Lotus plants.
+And believe it or not, the bulb will grow a whole another stem, and red tiger lotus plant again. and I’ve just been repeating that cycle over and over again, and I’ve been able to grow my own tiger Lotus plants.

 There might be some other methods out there, that I’m just not familiar with.

 How To Plant Tiger Lotus?

 So it really depends on what type of tiger Lotus plant you buy.
 And what I mean by that is it depends on if you buy a bulb, or if you buy a plant that’s been separated from a bulb.